MetaFam/TheGame/docs/enter-metagame/Chainlog.md

 - As requested through the last newsletter’s poll, the long term vision of MetaGame has been laid out in the new Phases of MetaGame. 👇

 ## 📜Block #6
-- The MyMeta flow is now connected to the back-end, means you can finally permanently upgrade your profile with goodies such as personality type & skills.
+- The MyMeta flow is now connected to the back-end, which means you can finally permanently upgrade your profile with goodies such as personality type & skills.
 - We had a call oriented around upgrading the wiki last week.
-It resulted in a lot of discussion and only going through ~10% of the wiki, so we decided to do it async.
+It resulted in a lot of discussions and only going through ~10% of the wiki, so we decided to do it async.
-- We’re in talks with the Balancer team, setting up a smart pool to allow us to later change the pool parameters through the DAO vs the currnet set-forever pool.
+- We’re in talks with the Balancer team, setting up a smart pool to allow us to later change the pool parameters through the DAO vs the current set-forever pool.
 - We got the Zerion team to list Seeds on Zerion!
 - Kay built a new embassy, this time bridging MetaGame comms to Sourcecred.
 - I did a lot of thinking & writing on the framing of MetaGame and the onboarding system.
 From a new intro, through this how-to-play, to the onboarding guide, etc.